kevinajordan/kevinajordan/README.md

 👀 I’m interested in building products and services that people want.

-🌱 I’m currently learning React, GraphQL, NextJS, and Supabase in my journey to becoming a full stack developer.
+🌱 I’m a Senior Technical Product Manager for Cyber AI projects during the day.
+I'm currently learning React, GraphQL, NextJS, and Supabase in my journey to becoming a full stack developer so I can build my ideas out fully.

 💞️ I’m looking to collaborate on market research on the world's largest problems.